Skip to main content

 Fiš Paprikaš

-Slavonian paprika fish stew made with freshwater fish from Danube and Drava rivers.
-Hungarian influence with generous paprika use.
-Comfort food from Eastern Croatia.
+A Slavonian paprika fish stew made with freshwater fish from the Danube and Drava.
+The heavy hand with paprika shows the Hungarian influence.
+Comfort food from eastern Croatia.

 Allergens: